11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 Value

-For the price, these bulbs are worth trying if you are new to caladiums or want to fill a small shady area.
-Plant in sandy, well-drained soil and keep moderately moist.
-With the right conditions, the Florida Cardinal delivers a show-stopping red display that rivals more expensive varieties.
+For the price, these bulbs are worth trying if you are new to caladiums or want to fill a small shady area with varied color rather than a single named variety.
+Plant in sandy, well-drained soil, keep moderately moist, and expect the bulbs to die back and return the following season once established.

 What works